gisma-courses/LV-uav-workflow/morea/Postprocessing/experiences-Metashape-wf-11.md

 After the installation and the necessary restart of Metashape there is `Workflow+` menu item in the Metashape menu bar.

 {% include kim.html content="
-The MetashapeToolbox plugin is capable to control all working steps for low budget cameras like GoPro etc..
+The MetashapeToolbox plugin is capable to control all working steps for low cost cameras like GoPro etc..
 Usually it replaces the manual workflow.
 <br><br>
 **This is not the case for specific sensors like the _MicaSense Altum_ or other advanced sensors!**
 <br><br>